 In a jail mounted with noexec it is impossible to execute any external program.
 Therefore LilyPond must be run with a backend that does not require any such program.
-As we have already mentioned, it must be run with superuser privileges (which, of course, it loses immediately), possibly using sudo.
+As we have already mentioned, it must be run with supernotation privileges (which, of course, it loses immediately), possibly using sudo.
 It is also good practice to limit the number of seconds of CPU time LilyPond can use (e.g., using ulimit -t), and, if your operating system supports it, the amount of memory that can be allocated.
-Also see [LilyPond in chroot jail], page 12.
+See [LilyPond in chroot jail], page 13, for more.